hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/03-AdvPandas.md

         + categories of data, but the categories have no order with respect to one another
         + e.g. Teams of a sport
         + Commonly use a column w/ `True` or `False` to each element whether a category applied

 + Dummy variable:
     + a variable with Boolean value
     + `getdummy` method: convert a single column into multiple columns w/ 0 & 1 indicating the presence of a dummy variable

 + Convert ratio scales into a category
     + Loss info of the value
     + Useful in cases
         + visualizing the frequencies of categories, e.g., historgram
         + ML classification approaches
-        +

 + `astype` method:
     + Syntax: `df.astype(dtype)`
     + Cast a pandas object to a specified dtype `dtype`
+    + Parameters:
         + `dtype`: data type, or dict of column name -> data type
             + Use a `numpy.dtype` or Python `type` to cast entire pandas object to the same type.
             + Alternatively, use `{col: dtype, ...}`, where `col` is a column label and `dtype` is a `numpy.dtype` or Python `type` to cast one or more of the DataFrame's columns to column-specific types.

 + `cut` method:
     + Syntax: `pd.cut(x, bins, right=True, labels=None)`
     + Return indices of half-open bins to which each value of `x` belongs.
-    + `x`: array-like
+    + Parameters:
-        Input array to be binned.
+        + `x`: array-like; Input array to be binned.
 It has to be 1-dimensional.
-    + `bins`: int, sequence of scalars, or IntervalIndex
-        If `bins` is an int, it defines the number of equal-width bins in the range of `x`.
+        + `bins`: int, sequence of scalars, or IntervalIndex; If `bins` is an int, it defines the number of equal-width bins in the range of `x`.
 However, in this case, the range of `x` is extended by .1% on each side to include the min or max values of `x`.
 If `bins` is a sequence it defines the bin edges allowing for non-uniform bin width.
 No extension of the range of `x` is done in this case.
-    + `right`: bool, optional
-        Indicates whether the bins include the rightmost edge or not.
+        + `right`: bool; Indicates whether the bins include the rightmost edge or not.
 If `right == True` (the default), then the bins [1,2,3,4] indicate (1,2], (2,3], (3,4].
-    + `labels`: array or boolean, default None
-        Used as labels for the resulting bins.
+        + `labels`: array or boolean; Used as labels for the resulting bins.
 Must be of the same length as the resulting bins.
 If False, return only integer indicators of the bins.

 + Demo
     ```python